Wetlands and Trails

 Wander the Wetlands of Watsonville

 The City of Watsonville’s nature trails provide easy public access to this 800 acre freshwater wetland.
-More than six miles of paved trails and 29 trail entrances in Watsonville neighborhoods offer new opportunities to enjoy the natural beauty of our special wetlands for recreation and relaxation.
+More than seven miles of paved trails and 29 trail entrances in Watsonville neighborhoods offer new opportunities to enjoy the natural beauty of our special wetlands for recreation and relaxation.

 City wetland trails are free to use and open every day in every season.
 Joggers, hikers, cyclists and birders are welcome to access any of the trails.
 Several trails are wheelchair accessible; please see trail maps for appropriate entrances.